dmwm/auth-proxy-server/README.md

 We also want to point out that k8s image sizes are quite different, the Go-based server has uncompressed size of 12.4MB/5.18MB (for uncompressed/compressed), while cmsweb frontend image is 1.97GB/707MB, respectively.
-The average memory usage of srv2 tests was 20MB for Go-based server, and 400MB for apache one.
+The average memory usage of srv4 tests was 20MB for Go-based server, and 1GB or more for apache one.
-And, CPU usage was 237 millicore for Go-based server and 462 millicore for apache one.
+And, CPU usage was about 900 millicore for Go-based server and 400 millicore for apache one.

 ### Test with DBS service
 We also performed more realistics tests using frontend (apache or Go-based) and DBS services with different queries.
-As before, srvN correspond to number of fronends used in tests.
-Here we confirmed a low memory footprint of Go-based server at the level of 15MB and high core usage around 800 millicores per Go server, while for apache we observed high memory footprint around 1GB and low usage of cores at the level of 50 millicores per apache server.
+As before, srvN correspond to number of fronends used in tests, and keep-alive option was disabled in tests.

-In these tests we used services of DBS datasets queries with different dataset names.
+In these tests we used DBS datasets queries with different dataset names.

 #### throughput measurements
 ![Throughput](https://github.com/vkuznet/auth-proxy-server/raw/master/docs/perf-rps-dbs.png)